Roanoke-Chowan Community College

 Roanoke-Chowan Community College places among the top 20% of community colleges in North Carolina for:

-- The teacher population of 64 teachers has declined by 21% over five years.
+- The teacher population of 64 teachers has stayed relatively flat over five years.

 |Roanoke-Chowan Community College||(NC) Community College Avg.|